Wadern, Merzig-Wadern, Saarland, Germany

 Platoon: | 2nd Bn. | Squad: | 2nd.
 Patro |

 Rank: | 2nd.
-Lieutenant | Field mail number: | P/71104 |
+Lieutenant (2-Lt.
+28/1/37) | Field mail number: | P/71104 |

 Prisoner of war: | 2nd.
-Lieutenant Everitt was severely wounded in action and captured by the German Wehrmacht on the rail embankment between Waldwisse in France and Biringen in Germany | Date of captive : | 07.Jan.1940 |
+Lieutenant Everitt was severely wounded in action and captured on german soil by the German Wehrmacht on the rail embankment between Waldwisse in France and Biringen in Germany | Date of captive : | 07.Jan.1940 |

 Date of Death: | 09.Jan.1940 | Age: | 23 |

-Circumstances leading to Death: | severely wunded during patrol, by German machine-guns | Cause of Death: | loss of blood |
+Circumstances leading to Death: | He was gravely wounded during a patrol and ultimately succumbed to severe blood loss from a bullet that struck his upper leg, fired by relentless German machine guns. | Cause of Death: | loss of blood |

-Place of Death: | Weiskirchen military hospital | District of Death: | Merzig- Wadern |
+Place of Death: | Weiskirchen military hospital - 79th German Infanterie Division | District of Death: | Merzig- Wadern |

 Country of Death: | Germany | Federal state of Death: | Saarland |